caleblawrence/personal-website/_posts/be-weird-be-rude-and-stay-alive.md

   url: '/assets/blog/be-weird-be-rude-and-stay-alive/cover.jpg'
 ---

 Recently I've been listening to a lot of true crime podcasts and it's been really interesting.
 Not really sure why I started.
 I guess criminal stuff has always been interesting to me.
-I watch a lot of crime related videos on Liveleak (basically Youtube but you less censorship) and I've always found them fascinating.
+I watch a lot of crime related videos on Liveleak (basically Youtube but less censorship) and I've always found them fascinating.
 If the videos didn't make me paranoid enough I now listen to podcasts.

 The true crimes one I've been listening to recently are [Crime Junkies](https://crimejunkiepodcast.com/) and [Jensen and Holes: The Murder Squad](http://themurdersquad.com/).
 Both are very interesting.
 The later seems to be more official as the people that do it both have a background in police work and speak from authority.
 Crime Junkies is a lot more casual but I love some of the stuff they talk about and the general message they are trying to send.